Zell am See holidays

 Bargain buys

-From April to November, depending on the weather, Zell am See holds a town market in the main square.
+Depending on the weather, Zell am See holds a town market in the main square.
 This is a great opportunity to get some holiday snaps and soak up the vibe.
-Plus, you might pick up some bargain souvenirs in the form of local and regional produce.
+Plus, you might pick up some bargain souvenirs, including local and regional produce.

 Mid-range buys

-Zell am See has plenty of shops to wander round, everything from casual clothing shops to fashion-led retailers, plus sports shops and vendors selling unique shoes and accessories.
+Zell am See has plenty of shops to wander round.
+You'll find lots to browse, including everything from casual clothing shops to fashion-led retailers.

 Nightlife